nayan2eng/HealthCareSystem/README.md

 named Health Care Clinic.
 This type of project is widely used in many organization such as diagonostic center, madecal pharmacy and hospitals for managing the data of doctors, patients and appointment done by people.
-It includes three modules named doctor, patient and appointment module.
+It includes mainly three modules named doctor, patient and appointment module.
+There is another module called accounts which helps to create bills for doctors and also shows all available bills.

 The modules must be filled by the admin.
 By doctor module, doctor adding with ID, name, a list of speciality, phone and address information